Julia Lynch, Self-portrait, c.1924, private collection

-Julia Lynch (1896 – 1975) was brought up in the Manawatu before heading to London to study at the Slade School of Art during the early 1920s.
+Julia B. Lynch (1896 – 1975) was brought up in the Manawatu before heading to London to study at the Slade School of Art during the early 1920s.
 Upon her return to New Zealand, she joined the Sisters of Mercy in Wellington, becoming Sister Mary Lawrence, although she continued to sign her work with the initials ‘JL’ for the rest of her life.
 For decades, she taught at St Mary’s College in Wellington, as well as practicing as an artist, mainly painting portraits.

 This exhibition will focus on three aspects of Lynch’s artistic career: portraits painted for competitions (for instance she entered the famous Australian Archibald Portrait Prize four times), controversial portraits (her portrait of Mayor Percy Dowse, Lower Hutt was taken down at the Dowse but in 1984 the director was told to reinstate it against his dislike for it) and portraits of her students, of which there are many.